All Episodes

 Okay.

-Um and I really believe the whole welfare, federal welfare argument is skewed.
+And I really believe the whole welfare, federal welfare argument is skewed.

-Um case in point, my brother and I both have lots of kids.
+Case in point, my brother and I both have lots of kids.

-Both each of us have lots of kids.
+Each of us have lots of kids.

-He believes that corporations get all the welfare in the world, if you will, and that nobody else really does, and especially that we don't.
+He believes that corporations get all the welfare in the world, if you will, and that nobody else really does, especially that we don't.

 So I asked him, I said, okay, what's welfare?